ashishkrb7/chatgpt/docs/Chatbot.md

 print(response)
 ```

-    Hello Ashish, it's nice to meet you!
-How can I assist you today?
+    Greetings Ashish!
+How may I assist you today?